 Infection by hantavirus can result in what is known as hantavirus pulmonary syndrome.
 The syndrome results in death more than 30 percent of the time.

 Hantavirus pulmonary syndrome results in the hemorrhaging of capillaries in the lungs.
 This results in blood pouring into the lungs.

 There is no specific course of treatment for hantavirus pulmonary syndrome.
 In about six out of ten cases, the bleeding spontaneously stops and a person recovers.
 In three out of 10 cases, a patient dies.

 At the onset of hantavirus pulmonary syndrome, a patient is placed in a hospital ICU.
 A patient is placed on a ventilator.

 Hantavirus typically is transmitted from rat to human through rat droppings and urine.
 Oftentimes, the transmission occurs via dried rat droppings.
 Dried rat droppings easily crumble.
 When that occurs, droppings in the form of dust becomes airborne.
 If the dust is contaminated with hantavirus, a person can end up inhaling the virus.
 He or she can end up infected with the hantavirus.

 Rat Bite Fever

 As the moniker suggests, rat bite fever can be conveyed via a rat bite.
 With that noted, this is not the only way in which a person can become infected with rat bite fever.
 Rat Bite fever can also be conveyed via contact with a dead rat or with rat droppings or urine.
-Rat bite fever is a caused by bacteria.
+Rat-bite fever is caused by bacteria.